Flower Picking near NYC: Holland Ridge Tulips, Lavender By the Bay, and More Beautiful Blooms

-It’s flower season in the tristate area.
-No longer are pick your own farms limited to berries, peaches, apples, and pumpkins.
-Many now allow visitors to stroll the flower fields full of beautiful blooms for photo ops and pick-your-own flowers.
-So, mix up your usual routine with a blossom-filled adventure to one of these you pick flower farms near NYC.
+It’s flower season in the tri-state area, when pick-your-own farms are no longer limited to berries, peaches, apples, and pumpkins.
+Many now allow visitors to stroll flower fields full of beautiful blooms for photo-ops and to pick everything from tulips in the spring to sunflowers in the fall.
+So mix up your usual routine with a blossom-filled adventure to one of these you-pick flower farms near NYC.

-Some locations offer so many activities that flower picking becomes a full-day affair.
-These farms are packed with family-friendly fun, from pony rides and playgrounds to mini golf and food trucks.
-So, grab your kids and some clippers and spend the day at one of these local flower farms.
-Stunning family photos and beautiful blooms await.
+Some of these flower farms offer so many activities that flower picking becomes a full-day affair.
+The farms are packed with family-friendly fun, from pony rides and playgrounds to mini golf and food trucks.
+Grab your kids and some clippers and spend the day at one of these local flower farms; stunning family photos and beautiful blooms await.
 Find more family-friendly farm fun in our Guide to Farms and U-Pick.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.